minprog/cs50x-1718-1819/problems/hangman/hangman.md

 > - Hangman does not start with length for which no words are available.
 > - Hangman does not start with non-positive guesses.
 > - Hangman starts with an unfinished game.
+> - Hangman starts with an empty board.
 > - Accepts guesses of e, a, n, u, z, l
+> - After one or two guesses, the board is still empty.
 > - Reports winning for combination of e, a, n, u, z, l
 > - Reports finished game after combination of e, a, n, u, z, l
 > - Does not report winning for combination of a, e, o, i, u, b